Peter Arnett: "It became necessary to destroy the town to save it"

+Post-Vietnam

 Arnett was one of the last western reporters remaining in Saigon after its fall and capture by the People's Army of Vietnam.
 Occupying soldiers showed him how they had entered the city.

-Arnett wrote the 26-part mini-series documentary, Vietnam: The Ten Thousand Day War (1980), produced by Canadian Broadcasting Corporation (CBC).
+Arnett wrote the 26-part miniseries documentary, Vietnam: The Ten Thousand Day War (1980), produced by Canadian Broadcasting Corporation (CBC).

 Soviet invasion of Afghanistan

-At the time of the Soviet Invasion of Afghanistan, Arnett was working for Parade magazine.
+At the time of the 1979 Soviet Invasion of Afghanistan, Arnett was working for Parade magazine.
 With a contact named Healy, he entered Afghanistan illegally from Pakistan; both men were dressed in traditional clothing as natives and led by Mujahideen guides.
 They continued to a Jalalabad hideaway of approximately fifty rebels.
 The trip came to an end when Healy fell into the Kunar River, ruining the pair's cameras.
 Later, Arnett would recount the story to journalist Artyom Borovik, who was covering the Soviet side of the war.